 Shared memory

-The project was implemented with the support of the Institute of Culture Strategy.
+The project was implemented with the support of the Creative Europe program of the European Union.

 Shared memory